aacer0/boost_unipd/content/people/ravagnani-laura/index.md

 #external_link: https://example.org
 ---

-Emanuele is a Physics of Data student at the University of Padova, with a background in Physics and Computer Science.
-He is currently working on his thesis at CERN, developing firmware to monitor the CMS Data Acquisition readout cards on FPGAs.
+Laura is a Physics of Data student at the University of Padova, with a background in Physics and Computer Science.
+She is currently working on her thesis at CERN, developing and deploying the firmware to monitor the CMS Data Acquisition readout cards on FPGAs.